We support young people experiencing emotional and behavioural issues as a result of social and economic exclusion.

 We target young people from deprived neighbourhoods.
 Many live in poverty, poor housing and workless households.
 The toll that deprivation can take on families is substantial, with young people exposed to domestic abuse, family breakdown, addiction and chaotic home lives.
 A deeply embedded culture of low aspirations holds young people back, with few opportunities to be considered within reach.

-The toxic conditions that young people ensure can create a range of issues, including:
+The toxic conditions that young people endure can create a range of issues, including:

-Young people experience issues such as anger, anxiety, depression, hyperactivity and suicide idealisation.
+Young people experience issues such as anger, anxiety, depression, hyperactivity and suicidal thoughts.

 Poor physical health

 Low levels of physical activity, combined with poverty, mean that poor physical health is rampant.
 Obesity and nutrition deficiencies are a particular challenge among young people and can lead to more serious health conditions.
-Low immunity, coupled with high levels of stress perpetuate health and social problems such as absence from school and confidence.
+Coupled with high levels of stress, these can perpetuate health and social problems such as absence from school and low self-confidence.